CongducPham/LowCostLoRaGw/gw_full_latest/README-NodeRed.md

 	msg.payload=msg.payload.value
 	return msg;

 Finally, an MQTT node using the test.mosquitto.org broker will receive the messages with the topic defined as waziup_UPPA_Sensor2/TC and waziup_UPPA_Sensor2/HU, and will then respectively publish 22.5 and 85 under these topics.
+The default topic is then project_name+"_"+organization_name+"_"+sensor_name+sensor_address+"/"+measure_name.
+You can change the function if you want to build a different topic.

 Testing with test.mosquitto.org
 ===============================